Nikhil7028/Smart-Agriculture-Management/README.md

 > 💡 *Note*: For the weather feature, ensure you create a `weather.html` template and securely call the API from the backend to avoid exposing your API key.
 ```

-Let me know if you'd like me to email or export this as a downloadable `.md` file later.